 Multiple projects in a company’s portfolio can be tracked and managed.
 Metrics on project progress, delays, and performance can be compared.
 This is very useful for larger businesses, but may not be required for small teams with few projects.

 Projects entail the exchange of files and media.
-Document management features allow project stakeholders to access key information.
-To version and update files and work together.
+Document management features allow project stakeholders to access key information, to version and update files, and work together.

 Tracking the use of budget and human resources is important to project success.
 Resource management features track expenditures through the project lifecycle.

+Even in the competitive Wrike alternatives field, this is still number one.
 Wrike is a comprehensive project management solution.
 It’s designed to create full visibility and transparency on projects and tasks.
 To improve team collaboration, speed up approvals, and handle incoming work requests.

 Compliance and auditing are made easy.
 You can track workflows and see who did what, and monitor everything that’s going on.
 You can also print reports for individual team members and determine project hours.